GaloisInc/smaccmpilot-stm32f4/README.md

 ## NOTES:

-This repository is still in a state of upheaval as the move to tower 9 stabilizes.
-Code to actually fly a quadcopter will not build.
+*This repository is still in a state of upheaval as the move to tower 9 stabilizes.
+At this time there is no application code for flying a quadcopter!*

+See `TODO.md` for a list of outstanding tasks.

-Unless you are actively following development, you probably want to use the stable version of this code, given by the `smaccmpilot-build` repository's `master` branch.
+At this time, the provided master branch is only suitable for developers who are interested in the components of the SMACCMPilot project.
+If you wish to evaluate an old version of the code where flight controller application works, stable version of this code, given by the `smaccmpilot-build` repository's `master` branch.